skip to main content

 Student Reassignment is the process by which a parent/guardian can request enrollment at a school that is not located in the school attendance area for their bona fide residence.

-There are four categories of student reassignment: Relocation; Build, Buy, or Lease; Other; and Employee.
+There are four categories of student reassignment: Relocation; Build, Buy, or Lease; Hardship; and Employee.
+Before completing a Student Reassignment Request Form, please read the student reassignment FAQs carefully.

 A student must be enrolled and attending school in HCPSS before requesting reassignment.